Stories of Arda Home Page

 The intricate masterpieces of mithril that gradually gathered upon the desktop commanded the full attention of all.
 It was true that Thranduil's eyes gleamed with a more avid interest than Legolas had seemed to harbor for them.
 He clearly knew what they were worth, and his imperious attitude had lightened subtly to resemble more a youth during the holidays, but if Gimli had expected a manifestation of jealous greed he waited in vain.
 Granted, these priceless treasures would not be easily parted from him, but he had no fear yet of that.

-The Sereguren was displayed last of all, its light and slender detail and magnificence enough to sober even the Elvenking.
-The sharp points of the leaves that formed the chain gleamed in the lamp and candlelight, the ruby at the center scattering a soft red glow.
+The Sereguren was displayed last of all, its detail and magnificence enough to sober even the Elvenking.
+The sharp points of the leaves which formed the chain gleamed in the lamp and candlelight, the ruby at the center scattering a soft red glow.

 That alone would have made Gimli's jaw fall to his chest if he had not already been surprised so many times that day.
 If only Glóin was here to see!
 That single marvelous work of mithril was itself worth as much as all the rest combined, perhaps even equal the greater part of the wealth these Elves had amassed over the centuries, worthy to be counted foremost among the crown jewels of Lasgalen.
 And Thranduil dared not touch it.

 “Lord Gimli,” Thranduil turned to him, once the mithril had been replaced and its spellbinding gleam removed from the table.
 There were other more immediate issues to discuss now.
 “Your status within our realm has been in some question of late.
 I have thought of little else since we met this morning, and thus is my decision.”
-He held up the page of elvish script that was essentially as unfathomable as the dark side of the moon to Gimli's mind.
+He held up the page of Elvish script that was essentially as unfathomable as the dark side of the moon to Gimli's mind.
 “You are granted my safeguard as of tonight, to go whither you will while accompanied by one of my own, until I should choose to revoke it.
-Legolas remains answerable for your conduct, and you are hereby made a ward of the crown.
+Legolas remains answerable for your conduct.
 Whilst extended our protection none may harm, hinder, or harass you in any way contrary to the standing law of Lasgalen or the express will of myself or of Legolas my son and Prince Regent.
 Any who trespass against you will be brought to bear the suitable penalty, and likewise any breach of faith on your part will be justly chastised.
 I alone retain full right to restrict, admonish, censor, and castigate at need and at will your words, deeds, comings and goings, as I deem necessary for the good of us all.”

-With a strong flourish, Thranduil swept his regnant signature over the page in ink of green so dark it was almost black, thereby committing himself to the guardianship of a dwarf-lord.
+With a strong flourish, Thranduil swept his signature over the page in ink of green so dark it was almost black, thereby committing himself to the guardianship of a Dwarf-lord.

 Times were changing.